FortAwesome/wordpress-fontawesome/README.md

 This package adds to your plugin or theme the following abilities:

-- use Font Awesome SVG, Web Font, Free or Pro, with version 4 compatibility from loading from the Font Awesome CDN.
+- use Font Awesome SVG, Web Font, Free or Pro, with version 4 compatibility, loading from the Font Awesome CDN.
 - use Font Awesome Kits
 - an `[icon]` shortcode
 - detection and resolution of Font Awesome version conflicts introduced by other themes or plugins
 - coordination of configuration preferences by any number of plugins or theme that may be using this package on the same WordPress site.
-- management of Font Account access via API Token
+- management of Font Awesome account authorization via API Token
 - management of Font Awesome releases metadata (available versions and related metadata)
 - Font Awesome GraphQL API queries authorized by the site owner's API Token